 - God uses the staff to produce a plague of gnats.
 God said to Moses, “Tell Aaron, Stretch out your staff and strike the dust of the ground and throughout the land of Egypt the dust will become gnats” They did this, and when Aaron stretched out his hand with the staff and struck the dust of the ground, gnats came on the people and animals. . .
 But when the magicians tried to produce gnats by their secret arts, they could not. . . the magicians told Pharaoh that, “This is the finger of God.
 But Pharaoh’s heart was hard and he would not listen, just as the Lord had said.
 (Exodus 8:16-19)

 Pharaoh continued to defy the Lord and refused to let his people go even as God continued to send plagues on the Egyptians.
 He sent: a plague of flies, a plague on livestock, a plague of boils, a plague of hail, a plague of locusts, a plague of darkness and finally a plague on the firstborn.
 The Lord had hardened Pharaoh’s heart.
-He said to Moses in Exodus 11;9, “Pharaoh will refuse to listen to you—so that my wonders may be multiplied in Egypt.” in other words, I hardened Pharaoh’s hard to that I could show my wonders and miracles to the him and the Egyptians.
+He said to Moses in Exodus 11;9, “Pharaoh will refuse to listen to you—so that my wonders may be multiplied in Egypt.”
+In other words, God was saying that he hardened Pharaoh’s hard to that he could show his wonders and miracles to the him and the Egyptians.
 However, the final plague—the death of every firstborn son—broke Pharaoh and caused him to drive the Israelites out of Egypt.

 God also used Moses and Aaron’s staffs to perform other miracles.